Mr. Darcy Takes a Wife, Chapter Eleven. So what happened?

 Hey Look, a Lower Class Person: How Are Class Differences Portrayed in This Chapter?

-Once again, it’s hard to ignore the glaringly anachronistic army of Pemberley servants - apparently ten different maids take off Elizabeth’s travelling clothes, and there appear to be dozens more doing other things.
+Once again, it’s hard to ignore the glaringly anachronistic army of Pemberley servants - apparently ten different maids take off Elizabeth’s traveling clothes, and there appear to be dozens more doing other things.
 I’ve talked about the phenomenon of invisible servants that was popular among Darcy’s class at the time; far from impressing anyone, having the help so ostentatious would have been seen as pretty tacky.
 In any case, Darcy is quite rich but not at the highest level of wealth; domestic labor was cheap, but it wasn’t that cheap, and there was no point employing that many people whose sole responsibility seems to be waiting around for you to need your hat taken off.

 More importantly, it reveals something of the apologetic politics of this book; if there are servants who don’t do anything but stand around in teams of ten to take Mrs. Darcy’s gloves off, then none of the servants can be working that hard.
 Therefore, being a servant at Pemberley doesn’t suck as much as it actually would have in real life.
 We are told in P&P that Pemberley servants are treated well, but being a servant of any kind sucked at this point.
 They were poorly paid, had ridiculous hours with no time off, and no benefits of any kind other than meager free housing and board.
 There was a reason so many people fled to factories, and it’s not that factories were awesome.
 It was because being a servant was objectively worse.